[The Violet Family East of the Cascade Mts.]

 Yellow Prairie Violet, Baker's Violet: Viola bakeri (formerly Viola nuttallii var. bakeri) - Upper petals not rusty brown-colored on their backs.
 Flowers 5-12 mm long.
 Leaf blades 2-5 cm long.
 Capsules glabrous.
 Generally limited to the Cascade Mts from Mt.
 Adams south to California.

 Upland Yellow Violet, Canary Violet: Viola praemorsa ssp. praemorsa (formerly Viola nuttallii var. praemorsa) - Backs of upper petals generally rusty brown in color.
 Flowers 8-15 mm long.
 Leaf blades 5-10 cm long, generally strongly hairy, and thick and fleshy.
-Blades ovate-lanceolate in shape, the base not truncate or subcordate.
+Blades ovate-lanceolate in shape, the base truncate or subcordate.
 Capsules mostly hairy.
 More frequently found west of the Cascades, but occasionally found east of the Cascades.

 Valley Yellow Violet: Viola vallicola (formerly Viola nuttallii var. vallicola) - Backs of upper petals generally rusty brown in color.
 Flowers 8-15 mm long.
 Leaf blades less than 5 cm long, glabrous to sparsely haired, ovate to ovate-lanceolate in outline with truncate or subcordate base.
 Capsules glabrous.
 Generally found east of the Cascade Mts.